Battle of Azaz (2012)

-The Battle of Azaz was a battle between the Syrian Arab Army and the Free Syrian Army for control of the city of Azaz, north of Aleppo, during the early insurgency phase of the Syrian Civil War.
+The Battle of Azaz took place between the Syrian Arab Army and the Free Syrian Army for control of the city of Azaz, north of Aleppo, during the early insurgency phase of the Syrian civil war.

 The first Azaz offensive

 By 6 March, the rebel Free Syrian Army had taken control of towns north of Aleppo and were attacking Azaz.
 Subsequent, defections from the Syrian Army, following a crackdown in the wider Aleppo region against anti-government activists, led to the town becoming a battleground between the Syrian Army and the Free Syrian Army, made up of defectors and armed civilians in late March 2012.
 Three soldiers were killed by the FSA in fighting in March.
 On May 23, the government launched an assault on Azaz.
 As their armored columns approached the city from the west supported by helicopters and artillery, they encountered stiff rebel resistance from the combined forces of the Free North Brigade and the Muthanna ibn Haritha Battalion.
 Over the next three days, government forces attempted to take rebel-held neighborhoods.
 By the evening of May 26, rebels pushed the government out of the city, destroying five armored vehicles in the process.